aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### isRepeatItemLabels {#isRepeatItemLabels--}

-Indicates whether repeating labels of the field in the region.
+Indicates whether to repeat labels of the field in the region.
 The default value is false.

 ```javascript
 isRepeatItemLabels : boolean;